Caching in Wireless Networks: Main Results

-As with Theorem \ref{thm:caching1}, Theorem \ref{thm:caching2} holds only with high probability due to regularity conditions satisfied with high probability by a random node placement, and for almost all realizations of the channel gains in the slow fading case.
+The proof of Theorem \ref{thm:caching2} is provided in Section \ref{sec:outer_proof}.
+As with Theorem \ref{thm:caching1}, Theorem \ref{thm:caching2} holds with probability $1-o(1)$ for the realization of the node placement and, in the slow fading case, the realization of the channel gains.

-Using again the equivalence of $\phi(\lambdaca), \rhoca(\lambdaca)$ and $\Lambdaca(n), \gLambdaca(n)$, Theorem \ref{thm:caching2} states that $\Lambdaca(n) \subset b_2(n)\gLambdaca(n)$ with high probability.
+Using again the equivalence of $\rhoca(\lambdaca), \phi(\lambdaca)$ and $\Lambdaca(n), \gLambdaca(n)$, Theorem \ref{thm:caching2} states that $\Lambdaca(n) \subset b_2(n)\gLambdaca(n)$ with high probability.
 Comparing Theorems \ref{thm:caching1} and \ref{thm:caching2}, we see that, for $\alpha >6$ and with high probability,

 for all $\lambdaca \in \Rp^{2^{n}\times n}$ or, equivalently,

 In other words, for $\alpha>6$, the set of caching traffic matrices $\gLambdaca(n)$ supportable by routing over the tree graph $G$ scales as the caching capacity region $\Lambdaca(n)$.
 This is illustrated in Fig. \ref{fig:approx}.